lemiceterieux/PPI-GP-CrossMapping/Readme.md

-This is the code for the paper "Directed Functional Connectivity by Variational Cross-mapping of Psychophysiological Variables", which there will be a preprint out shortly.
+This is the code for the paper "Directed Functional Connectivity by Variational Cross-mapping of Psychophysiological Variables".

 The proposed method, in its purest sense, attempts to model pairwise coupling between regions of interests evoked by a psychological event by nonparametrically modeling a generative function of event responses using Gaussian processes with inputs being